VandinLab/NoMAS/README.md

                 GreedyK                                 -
                 GreedyDFS                               -
                 Exhaustive                              - Exhaustive enumeration of all subnetworks of size <= k

+ crossval       String                   -              Executes the NoMas in the special mode of cross-evaluation of the algorithm.
+The parameter is just a flag,
+                                                        and has no need of any value.
+In cross-evaluation mode, the algorithm:
+                                                        - splits the dataset into two halves, a "training group" and a "control group"
+                                                        - performs the algorithm and computes the solution(s) on the training group
+                                                        - performs a p-value estimation based on a Monte Carlo method

+ samples        integer > 0             10000           Crossval mode only: number of Monte Carlo iterations for p-value estimation

+ timeSplits     String                   -              Crossval mode only: determines how to split the dataset.
+The parameter is just a flag,
+                                                        and has no need of any value.
+When present, dataset is splitted in subgroups based on times, trying to obtain groups with an equal time distribution.
+When absent, dataset is splitted into equally sized groups, ignoring times.

+ splits         integer > 0             10              Crossval mode only: number of the subgroups to split the dataset

+ proportion     double > 0, < 1         0.5             Crossval mode only: proportion of the size of training group respect to control group

 -----------------------------------------------------------------------------------------
 In order to specify the value of one of the parameters above, type the name of the parameter followed by the desired value (separated by space)